 Which Data Encryption Algorithm is Best?

-Well, that definitely depends.
-For some people, best could mean most popular.
-However, we could answer what is the most popular encryption based on which one is used the most.
-Instead of saying which one is the best or the most popular one, we will share a quick recap of all the algorithms and their best qualities:
+Well, as you can see in the comparison above, it depends.
+For some people, best could mean most popular, but for others it might be the cheapest one.
+So, instead of saying which one is the most used or has the lowest price of adoption, lest do a quick recap of all the algorithms and their best qualities:

 AES is one of the most frequently used algorithms.
 It is fast, with a variable key length option that gives it extra security.
 It is ideal when handling large amounts of encrypted data.